chefomar/blog/_posts/2019-10-27-a-less-scary-introduction-to-css.md

 ## Conclusion

 CSS is vast and has a lot to uncover.
 It takes time to learn and master.
 You will need to do a lot of reading and practice.
 Once you start to get the hang of it, you will enjoy building beautiful sites with amazing layouts.
-This is a part of a series and there is a lot that I wanted to write about but I did not want to over-stuff it in a single post.
+There is a lot that I wanted to write about but I did not want to over-stuff it in a single post.